Proposed Public-Private Investment Program Presents Opportunities and RisksPDF

 As stated above, the primary issue for potential investors in the portion of the Legacy Securities Program consisting of an expansion by the Federal Reserve of the TALF program is that very little detail has been provided regarding such expansion.
 Although more information has been provided regarding the second part of the Legacy Securities program, some important terms remain unexplained.
 Set out below are some specific points that investors and investments managers interested in this second part of the Legacy Securities Program should consider:

 - Application Deadline.
 Fund managers should be aware that the deadline for submitting an application to be one of the initial fund managers managing a PPIF under the Legacy Securities Program is April 24, 2009.
-A copy of the application is available on the Treasury website.

 - Regulation of PPIFs and Participating Investors and Investment Managers.
 It is not clear whether PPIFs or investment managers might be subject to additional regulation, such as regulation under EESA, because of their participation in the Legacy Securities Program.
 It appears that the Treasury will regard at least the PPIFs to be recipients of TARP funds, and therefore potentially subject to any regulations that are applicable to such recipients.
 The Proposal also clearly provides that the PPIFs will be required to agree to “waste, fraud and abuse protections” to protect taxpayer funds and that fund managers will be required to provide access to the PPIFs’ books and records to the Treasury.
 Anticipating concerns in this regard, the Treasury has at least stated that passive private investors in the PPIFs will not be subject to any executive compensation restrictions.